luongthecong123/fp8-quant-matmul/README.md

 To calculate a full 128x128 block , we need 2 load loops (each load 128x64 elements per matrix) and 2 mfma loops and 1 loop to apply scalers.
 I found that this is faster than loading a full 128x128 block where we have to wait until 128x128 elements are fully loaded before we can do matmul.
 Upon inspecting the compiled code, we can see that the loading of scaling factor from SMEM to registers are interleaved with the second mfma which helped hide latency.

 After the second matmul, we can apply scaler.
-Loading the scaler in shared memory provides the benefit of the compiler generating ds_read_b128 instruction to fetch data to calculate shared memory on the accumulation fragments which is very fast:
+Loading the scaler in shared memory provides the benefit of the compiler generating ds_read_b128 instruction with the help of `#pragma unroll`, to fetch data to calculate shared memory on the accumulation fragments which is very fast:
 ```cuda
 #pragma unroll
 for (int i = 0; i < 4; ++i){